paymill/paymill-php/README.md

 Getting started with Paymill
 ----------------------------

-1. Include the required PHP file from the paymill PHP library.
+1. If you don't use Composer in your project, then include the required PHP file from the paymill PHP library.
 For example via:

         require_once 'lib/Services/Paymill/Transactions.php';

+    If you use Composer then add this line to "require" in the composer.json file for the latest stable release and update your dependencies.

+        "paymill/paymill": "v2.4.0"

 2. Instantiate the class, for example the Services_Paymill_Transactions class, with the following parameters: